 Researchers at the Johns Hopkins School of Medicine in Baltimore, MD, trust that their findings could preserve the key to reversing listening to loss that arises from broken hair cells.

-The latest paper within the magazine eLife gives a full account of the investigation.
+The latest paper within the magazine eLife gives a full investigation account.

 “Scientists in our field,” says Angelika Doetzlhofer, Ph.D., a partner professor of neuroscience at Johns Hopkins, “have lengthy been seeking out the molecular signals that cause the formation of the hair cells that sense and transmit sound.”